Create NPS Policies for 802.1X Wireless Using a Wizard

-In Getting Started and Standard Configuration, select RADIUS server for 802.1X Wireless or Wired Connections.
+In Getting Started, in Standard Configuration, select RADIUS server for 802.1X Wireless or Wired Connections.
 The text and links below the text change to reflect your selection.

 Click Configure 802.1X.
 The Configure 802.1X wizard opens.

-On the Select 802.1X Connections Type wizard page, in Type of 802.1X connections, select Secure Wireless Connections, and in Name, type a name for your policy.
+On the Select 802.1X Connections Type wizard page, in Type of 802.1X connections, select Secure Wireless Connections, and in Name, type a name for your policy, or leave the default name Secure Wireless Connections.
 Click Next.